kanehekili/YoutubeDownloader/README.md

 The URLs in the list can be saved and restored

 When downloading, the "Download" button becomes an "Interrupt" button, which enables you to stop the download while underway.

+Doubleclick on an downloaded entry will start playing it with the default audio/video player Via context menu entries can be removed or folder opened

 ### Settings
 Clicking the "clogwheel" icon you may set the target directories for video and audio individually as well as the download quality.